coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Controlling the locality of commands
 -----------------------------------------

-.. cmd:: Local @command
-         Global @command
+.. attr:: global
+          local

-   Some commands support a Local or Global prefix modifier to control the scope of their effect.
-There are four kinds of commands:
+   Some commands support a :attr:`local` or :attr:`global` attribute to control the scope of their effect.
+There is also a legacy (and much more commonly used) syntax using the ``Local`` or ``Global`` prefixes (see :n:`@legacy_attr`).
+There are four kinds of
+   commands:

    + Commands whose default is to extend their effect both outside the section and the module or library file they occur in.
-For these commands, the Local modifier limits the effect of the command to the current section or module it occurs in.
+For these commands, the :attr:`local` attribute limits the effect of the command to the current section or module it occurs in.
 As an example, the :cmd:`Coercion` and :cmd:`Strategy` commands belong to this category.
    + Commands whose default behavior is to stop their effect at the end of the section they occur in but to extend their effect outside the module or library file they occur in.
-For these commands, the Local modifier limits the effect of the command to the current module if the command does not occur in a section and the Global modifier extends the effect outside the current sections and current module if the command occurs in a section.
+For these commands, the :attr:`local` attribute limits the effect of the command to the current module if the command does not occur in a section and the :attr:`global` attribute extends the effect outside the current sections and current module if the command occurs in a section.
 As an example, the :cmd:`Arguments <Arguments (implicits)>`, :cmd:`Ltac` or :cmd:`Notation` commands belong to this category.
-Notice that a subclass of these commands do not support extension of their scope outside sections at all and the Global modifier is not applicable to them.
+Notice that a subclass of these commands do not support extension of their scope outside sections at all and the :attr:`global` attribute is not applicable to them.
    + Commands whose default behavior is to stop their effect at the end of the section or module they occur in.
-For these commands, the ``Global`` modifier extends their effect outside the sections and modules they occur in.
-The :cmd:`Transparent` and :cmd:`Opaque` (see Section :ref:`vernac-controlling-the-reduction-strategies`) commands belong to this category.
+For these commands, the :attr:`global` attribute extends their effect outside the sections and modules they occur in.
+The :cmd:`Transparent` and :cmd:`Opaque` commands belong to this category.
    + Commands whose default behavior is to extend their effect outside sections but not outside modules when they occur in a section and to extend their effect outside the module or library file they occur in when no section contains them.
-For these commands, the Local modifier limits the effect to the current section or module while the Global modifier extends the effect outside the module even when the command occurs in a section.
+For these commands, the :attr:`local` attribute limits the effect to the current section or module while the :attr:`global` attribute extends the effect outside the module even when the command occurs in a section.
 The :cmd:`Set` and :cmd:`Unset` commands belong to this category.